+6.3.4 Suspension/Termination Costs.

-- 6.3.4 Costs.
-Costs to the non-Federal entity resulting from obligations incurred by the non-Federal entity during a suspension or after termination of a Federal award or subaward are not allowable unless DOE or the pass-through entity expressly authorizes them in the Notice of Suspension or Termination or in a subsequent letter from the GO.
-However, costs during suspension or after termination are allowable if the costs: - (1) Result from obligations which were properly incurred by the non-Federal entity before the effective date of suspension or termination; - (2) Are not in anticipation of the suspension or termination; - (3) In the case of a termination, are non-cancellable; and - (3) Would be allowable if the Federal award was not suspended or expired normally at the end of the period of performance in which the termination takes effect.
+Costs to the Recipient resulting from obligations incurred by the Recipient during a suspension or after termination of a Federal award or subaward are not allowable unless DOE or the pass-through entity expressly authorizes them in the Notice of Suspension or Termination or in a subsequent letter from the GO.
+However, costs during suspension or after termination are allowable if the costs:

-6.3.5 Relationship to Debarment and Suspension.
-The enforcement remedies identified in this section, including suspension and termination, do not preclude a recipient from being subject to debarment and suspension under 2 CFR part 901.
+- (1) Result from obligations which were properly incurred by the non-Federal entity before the effective date of suspension or termination; - (2) Are not in anticipation of the suspension or termination; - (3) In the case of a termination, are non-cancellable; and - (4) Would be allowable if the Federal award were not suspended or expired normally at the end of the period of performance in which the termination takes effect. - 6.3.5 Relationship to Debarment and Suspension.
+The enforcement remedies identified in this section, including suspension and termination, do not preclude a Recipient from being subject to debarment and suspension under 2 CFR Part 901.